 - 2. Subjecting other students, school personnel or any person lawfully on school property or attending a school function to danger by recklessly engaging in conduct which creates a substantial risk of physical injury. - 3.
 Lying to school personnel. - 4.
 Possession of stolen property. - 5.
 Attempting to gain unlawful access to locked and unauthorized areas, drawers, and containers. - 6.
 Stealing or attempting to steal anything that is school property, the property of other students, school personnel or any other person lawfully on school property or attending a school function. - 7.
 Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them. - 8.
 Discrimination, which includes using the person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, gender, sexual orientation or sex as a basis for treating another in a negative manner or to deny them rights, equitable treatment or access to facilities, activities or benefits which are available to others. - 9.
 Harassment, as defined in the "Definitions" section of this Policy, but which also includes a sufficiently severe action or a persistent, pervasive pattern of actions or statements directed at an identifiable individual or group, which are intended to be or which a reasonable person would perceive as ridiculing or demeaning. - 10.
-Sexual harassment is prohibited by law.
 Unwelcome sexual advances, request for sexual favors, or other written, nonverbal or physical conduct of a sexual nature may constitute sexual harassment.
-Complaints regarding sexual harassment may be made directly to Dr. Randie Berger, who is the Title IX coordinator. - 11.
+Complaints regarding sexual harassment may be made directly to Michael I. DeVito or Dr. Michael Natali, Title IX coordinators. - 11.
 Intimidation and/or threatening, which includes engaging in actions or statements that put an individual in fear of bodily harm - 12.
-Inciting and or instigating a dangerous situation and/or unacceptable behavior - 13.
+Inciting and or instigating a dangerous situation and/or unacceptable behavior. - 13.
+Failure to report a dangerous situation and/or unacceptable behavior. - 14.
 Bullying, which includes the act of threatening, stalking, coercing, or intimidating, verbally, physically, in writing, by gesture or through electronic communications, the well-being, health, safety, freedom or reputation of any person, that takes place on school property, at any school-sponsored function or on a school bus, or that takes place off school grounds, but that is designed to or has the effect of interfering with a student's ability to attend school and/or be educated in a safe, non-hostile environment.
 Bullying also includes systematic and intentional infliction of physical harm or psychological distress on an individual or group of individuals.
-Bullying can also encompass unwanted purposeful written, verbal, non-verbal, social or relational, or physical behavior (e.g.

-threatening, insulting or dehumanizing gestures by an adult or student) that has the potential to create long term damage, cause discomfort or humiliation or unreasonably interfere with the individual's school performance.
-Bullying is often characterized by an imbalance of power.
-Unwanted teasing, touching, threatening, intimidating, stalking, cyberstalking, cyber-bullying, physical violence, theft, sexual, religious, or racial harassment, public humiliation, destruction of school or personal property, social exclusion including incitement and/or coercion and rumor or spreading of falsehoods are also forms of bullying.
+Bullying can also encompass unwanted purposeful written, verbal, non-verbal, social or relational, or physical behavior (e.g. threatening, insulting or dehumanizing gestures by an adult or student) that has the potential to create long term damage, cause discomfort or humiliation or unreasonably interfere with the individual's school performance.
+Unwanted teasing, touching, threatening, intimidating, stalking, cyber-stalking, cyber-bullying, physical violence, theft, sexual, religious, or racial harassment, public humiliation, destruction of school or personal property, social exclusion including incitement and/or coercion and rumor or spreading of falsehoods are also forms of bullying.